Table of Contents

-Typical rich results types for E-commerce sites (detailed in Google’s documentation) stem from Product Structured Data, including details such as product pricing, availability, and review ratings.
+Typical rich result types for eCommerce sites (detailed in Google’s documentation) stem from Product Structured Data, including details such as product pricing, availability, and review ratings.

-Many SEO professionals are however unaware that there are an additional five rich snippet types for E-commerce pages, which don’t necessarily require the use of Product Structured Data or any Structured Data for that matter.
+Many SEO professionals are however unaware that there are an additional 8 rich snippet types for eCommerce pages, which don’t necessarily require the use of Product Structured Data or any Structured Data for that matter.

 Here’s an example of what this tends to look like for websites that use Product Structured Data and are using all of the valid fields mentioned:

-The above example shows four different components that can make up an E-cmm rich result.
-My guide will go a step further by naming an additional five sections, along with how each is triggered.
+The above example shows four different components that can make up an eComm rich result.
+My guide will go a step further by naming an additional 8 sections, along with how each is triggered.

-The additional set of rich results includes: Price Drop, Approx. Price Range, Delivery Price, Return Policy, and Pros & Cons.
+The additional set of rich results includes: Price Drop, Approx. Price Range, Delivery Price, Return Policy, Pros & Cons, Seller Ratings, Coupon Codes, and Loyalty Programs.
 Each function in its own unique way.
 Here’s my explanation of each.

 Fundamental Differences